 There are many more opportunities now than ever for any live streaming expert to become a live producer, either remotely or on-site.
 Many are shifting from being behind the camera to helping clients from all industries create engaging and successful live video productions.

-But how do you go about onboarding clients as a live video producer and ensure that the show goes off without a hitch?
+How do you go about onboarding clients as a live producer and ensure that the show goes off without a hitch?
 What are the things you need to think about?

-Recently two of our Ecamm Live members, Ivan Barra and Jillian Morin, joined forces to show how you can use Ecamm Live to sign a new client and run an incredible live event.
+Recently two of our Ecamm Live members, Ivan Barra and Jillian Roberts, joined forces to show how you can use Ecamm Live to sign a new client and run an incredible event.
 This is their story.

 Take the Wisconsin Association of Cheer and Pom Coaches Regionals (and State Championship) virtual.
-The event included four regional events on the same day within the state of Wisconsin at four unique sites that needed to be live streamed out behind a paywall.
+The event included four regional events on the same day in Wisconsin at four unique sites that needed to be live streamed from behind a paywall.
 Depending on the region, each live stream broadcast was between 8-12 hours in length.
 That’s over 40 hours of live content!

 This meant that we needed to be on-site(s) and ready to go for a full day of live streaming.

 - 2020 Mac Mini 16GB ram, 1TB SSD with the new M1